FoleyX90/titanium_documentation/source/en/contribute.md

 # Our Thanks

-Last, but by no means least, thank you for being interested-enough in Titanium to have read this far and for any subsequent contributions you decide to make.
+Last, but by no means least, thank you for being interested-enough in Titanium to have read this far and for any subsequent contributions you make.